gdevic/Z80Explorer/README.md

 * Install Qt 5.15.0 framework (with support for x64 MS Visual Studio 2015 on Windows).
 * Add the “Qt Script (deprecated)” component to the Qt installation.
 * Compile with QtCreator selecting the “Release” build.

+On Linux, follow the guide here: https://doc.qt.io/qt-5/linux.html
+* sudo apt-get install build-essential libgl1-mesa-dev
+* sudo apt-get install libxcb-xinerama0
+* You don't need to build Qt 5 from source
+* Download for Open Source users
+* Check to include "Desktop gcc 64-bit" and "Qt Script (Deprecated")
+* After you open the project from QtCreator, make sure you build the Release configuration (icon on the bottom-left in QtCreator, by default it is set to Debug)
+* git clone Z80Explorer_Z80 resource and unzip two files: “p7zip -d layermap.7z segvdefs.7z”